-- Ratifying the RSE policy - Holding the Headteacher to account for its implementation.
+The governing body will approve the RSE policy and hold the Headteacher to account for its implementation.

+10.2.
 The Headteacher

-The Headteacher is responsible for:

-Ensuring that RSE is taught consistently across the school, for sharing resources and materials with parents and carers, and for managing requests to withdraw students from RSE.
+The Headteacher is responsible for ensuring that RSE is taught consistently across the school, for sharing resources and materials with parents and carers, and for managing requests to withdraw students from RSE.